Examples: Block GRANT Changes on Production Objects

 action: warn

-- rule_id: GRANT-ON-FUTURE
+- rule_id: PRIV-ON-FUTURE

-description: Warn on future grants
+description: Warn on ON FUTURE grants

 envs: [prod]